 - Fructose is a monosaccharide and is the main type of sugar in fruit.

 - Fructooligosaccharides are fructans with a short chain length (generally two to nine fructose molecules).

 - Inulins have longer chains that generally consist of ten to sixty fructose molecules.

 The words fructooligosaccharide and inulin are often used in the singular, but each substance actually consists of a range of chemicals with different lengths.
-The "borderline" between FOS and inulin based on chain length is somewhat variable.
+The borderline between FOS and inulin classification based on chain length is somewhat variable.
 In addition, natural inulin often contains a mixture of both short and long chain fructans.

 Fructans are made by certain bacteria as well as by plants.
 The fructans made by bacteria are much longer than plant fructans and are known as levans.
-A single bacterial levan molecule may contain hundreds of thousands of fructose molecules.
+A single levan molecule may contain hundreds of thousands of fructose molecules.

 Although their names sound very similar, prebiotics and probiotics are different from one another.
 Some researchers feel that we need both in order to be healthy.

 - Prebiotics are nutrients found in food that nourish the good bacteria in our intestine.
 FOS and inulin are examples of prebiotics.